HMilbradt/richlist/README.md

 ### Contributions

 Unfortunately, the project is not currently open to new contributions.

-However the code may be downloaded and used according to
+### Contact

+If you have any questions, comments, or concerns, shoot me an email at <harrison.milbradt@gmail.com>.